 How would you answer the question, “Who do you say Jesus is?”

-My answer to who Jesus is: Jesus is God, having presented Himself to humanity in fleshly form so that we might understand God in the person of His Son Jesus.
-He came to offer Himself as the only perfect sacrifice so that His chosen people would be reconciled to God.
-He is humanity’s only hope.
+My answer to who Jesus is: Jesus is God, having presented Himself to humanity in fleshly form so that we, his creation, might understand Him and His true character in the person of His Son Jesus.
+Jesus came to earth to offer Himself as the only perfect sacrifice for our sin so that His chosen people would be reconciled to God.
+He is humanity’s only hope for salvation.